kensak/CharRecog/src/README_en.md

 ﻿CharRecog : How To Build
 =====================

-Here are an explanation of my building environment and some instructions about how to build the program `CharRecog.exe`.
+Here are the explanation of my building environment and some instructions about how to build `CharRecog.exe`.

 Environment
 ----------
 OS : Windows 7, 64 bit version
 RAM : 8GB

 Additional Softwares